browserengineering/book/book/http.md

 If you see an error about `str` versus `bytes`, it's because you forgot to call `encode` or `decode` somewhere.

-If you run this in the REPL, you'll notice that the `send` call returns a number, in this case `47`.
-That tells you how many bytes of data you sent to the other computer; if, say, your network connection failed midway through sending the data, you might want to know how much you sent before the connection failed.

-To read the response, you'd generally use the `read` function on sockets, which gives whatever bits of the response have already arrived.
+Finally, `send` just sends the request to the server.[^send-return] To read its response, you'd generally use the `read` function on sockets, which gives whatever bits of the response have already arrived.
 Then you write a loop that collects bits of the response as they arrive.
 However, in Python you can use the `makefile` helper function, which hides the loop:[^19]

+[^send-return]: `send` actually returns a number, in this case `47`.
+    That tells you how many bytes of data you sent to the other computer; if, say, your network connection failed midway through sending the data, you might want to know how much you sent before the connection failed.

 ``` {.python}
 class URL: